gaxyz/selection_benchmark/README.md

 We will use the following methods for selecting sweeps:

-- iHS standardized score
+- XP-EHH
 - Ohana
 - hapFLK
-- Relate Selection Test (RST)
+- PBS
+- PCAdapt